 Why learn Scratch programming?

 Scratch is a visual programming language, built at MIT, that is used by children all over the globe.
-This visual language it is in the shape of blocks, and it allows its users to create online projects, games, apps, and many other things.
-It has a very active online community which makes this experience very engaging for kids, and they also learn collaboration and teamwork - besides figuring out how programs work.
+This visual language is in the shape of blocks (like Lego), and it allows its users to create online projects, games, apps, and many other things.
+The blocks eliminate the major source of frustration which comes from syntax errors.
+Scratch has a very active online community which makes this experience very engaging for kids, and they also learn collaboration and teamwork - besides figuring out how programs work.

 Scratch, which is completely free, is what's being used by many edtech platforms.
-You don't need to pay a lot of money for paid courses because we have collected the best quality resources here for you and put them in a sequence that makes sense.
+You don't need to pay a lot of money for paid courses because I have collected the best quality resources here for you and put them in a sequence that is not rushed.

 Can the child count things correctly?
 It's NOT easy.
 Suppose your boss wants you to work from 8am to 11am, and mop floors 8 to 11.
 Simple - it's one floor per hour, right?